01908 526294

 Administration and Office Staff

-EYFS Progress Leader - Miss Helen Fox (Hedgehog Class)
+EYFS Progress Leader - Mrs Helen Wilkie (Hedgehog Class)

 Nursery Teacher - Mrs Anne Marie Cullen (Rabbit Class)